abhishek-data/abhishek-data/README.md

 ## Hello👋 I'm Abhishek 👩🏻‍💻

-I am a fullstack developer from India 🇮🇳 I am working as a Frontend Developer at  [theoceann.com](https://theoceann.com/)
+I am a Frontend developer from India 🇮🇳 I am working as a React Developer at  [theoceann.com](https://theoceann.com/)

 ### Currently I am working with ...